FarhanAliQureshi/csv-table/README.md

 * `style.css`
 * `papaparse.min.js`

+## Release
+The release file `viewcsv.html` is a combined file which contains all above listed files in a single file.

 ## Usage
-Open `index.html` is any modern browser.
+Open `index.html` or `viewcsv.html` is any modern browser.
 Click on the button "Choose File" and choose any local CSV file in your device.
 The CSV data will be displayed formatted in a table.

 ### Notes
 This script expects CSV file will have column headers.